 People who are securely attached are said to have greater trust, can connect to others and as a result are more successful in life.
 Insecurely attached people tend to mistrust others, lack social skills and have problems forming relationships.
 There is one type of secure attachment and there are 3 types of insecure attachments: Anxious/Ambivalent, Anxious/Avoidant and Anxious/Disorganized.
-In responses to distress, the first 3 react organized, while the last acts disorganized.
+In response to distress, the first 3 react organized, while the last acts disorganized.

-To understand the theory better, let’s look at Mr and Ms Smith, who have 4 children.
+To understand the theory better, let’s look at Mr and Mrs Smith, who have 4 children.
 Luka, Ann, Joe and Amy.
-The Smiths are lovely parents, who cuddle, make frequent eye contact, speak warm, and are always there for their kids.
+The Smiths are lovely parents, who cuddle, make frequent eye contact, speak warmly, and are always there for their kids.

 But one day Mr Smith falls very sick and dies.
 For Mrs Smith life now becomes very difficult.
-She spend all day working, while at the same time trying to care for her children.
-And impossible task.
+She spends all day working, while at the same time trying to care for her children.
+An impossible task.

-2-year old Joe, spends his days with his uncle, who loves him, but thinks that a good education means being strict.
-If little Joe shows too much emotions or is too loud, his Uncle gets angry and sometimes punitive.
+2-year old Joe spends his days with his uncle, who loves him, but thinks that a good education means being strict.
+If little Joe shows too much emotion or is too loud, his Uncle gets angry and sometimes punitive.
 This scares Joe.
 He learns that to avoid fear, he has to avoid showing his feelings – also in other situations.
-As an adult he continues this strategy and has problems to enter relationships.
+As an adult he continues this strategy and has problems entering relationships.
 His image of himself is rather negative.
 His attachment is anxious avoidant.

 Our attachment is formed in the very first years of our lives, a time when we are too young to communicate our anxiety and as a result can experience high levels of stress.
 Then our adrenal gland – an organ sitting on top of our kidneys – produces the stress-hormones adrenaline and cortisol.
 The heart rate increases, the blood pressure goes up and we become alert.
 If that happens frequently, it is called toxic stress.
 Toxic, because it impairs the development of a child’s brain, and weakens the immune system.
 In embryos or at a very young age, toxic stress can even switch the expressions of genes, which can affect our health many decades later.

-By simulating a Strange Situation, we can assess an attachment style, already by the age of one.
+By simulating a strange situation, we can already assess an attachment style by the age of one.
 To do this, we let the child play with their mothers for a few minutes inside a room.
 Then the child is left alone.
-The key moment is the child’s reaction when her mother returns.
+The key moment is the child’s reaction when their mother returns.
 Securely attached children first usually hug their mother, then can calm down and eventually get back to playing.
 Insecurely attached children can be ambivalent and avoidant.
 Some can’t stop crying or refuse to continue playing.

 The long term effects

-The long term effects of our attachment in the early years, are well documented: Using the theory, researchers at Minnesota University were able to predict already at age 3, if a child would dropout of high school with 77% accuracy.
+The long term effects of our attachment in the early years are well documented: Using the theory, researchers at Minnesota University were able to predict already at age 3, if a child would drop out of high school with 77% accuracy.
 In another study, undergraduates at Harvard were asked to assess how close they felt to their parents.
-35 years later they were ask about their health.
+35 years later they were asked about their health.
 91% of those who said they had a rather broken relationship with their mother, were also diagnosed with health issues, including coronary artery disease, hypertension, and alcoholism.
 For those that had reported a warm relationship, the figure of poor health diagnosis was just 45%.

 Psychologist John Bowlby, a pioneer in attachment theory, allegedly said, “What cannot be communicated to the mother, cannot be communicated to the self.”
 In other words: those who feel insecurely attached, might not quite understand themselves.
 To get to know who they are and what they feel, they might have to go way back in time.

-For those who feel like they can’t help themselves, or can’t find trust through their partners of family, we recommend looking for professional support.
-Here three of therapies that those with such issues may want to look at:
+For those who feel like they can’t help themselves, or can’t find trust through their partners or family, we recommend looking for professional support.
+Here are three therapies that those with such issues may want to look at: